zhongpengqun/zhongpengqun.github.io/english-studying--translations.md

 Going forward

+comprehensive

 submission

+Uncheck 取消勾选

+play around

+reservation

+Templates are stored on a dedicated CI server

+slightly more involved

 We would like to discuss our progress and get some clarification on the best way to proceed